back-kh/PDF-KhmerParser/README.md

 # Khmer PDF Parser

-A Python script to extract Khmer text from PDF files.
-It handles native (text-based) and scanned (image-based) PDFs by extracting selectable text or performing OCR respectively.
-This code is for academic purposes for students and those working on Khmer Text and Document Processing.
+A simple Python script to extract Khmer text from PDF files, designed for students.
+It handles both native (text-based) and scanned (image-based) PDFs by extracting selectable text or performing OCR, respectively.
+This tool is intended for academic purposes, assisting students and researchers working on Khmer text and document processing.

 ## Table of Contents